 Thus, Galileo not only had the mathematical proofs of Copernicus, but, also new proof from the science of astronomy.
 However, Galileo knew that publishing these studies would bring the disapproval of the church authorities.
 Yet, he also felt a willingness to risk the church’s displeasure.

 “I do not feel obliged to believe that the same God who has endowed us with sense, reason, and intellect has intended us to forgo their use.”

 Galileo Galilei, Letter to the Grand Duchess Christina

-The Church had already started to forbid the teachings of his teachings, especially anything that supported Copernicus.
-However, in 1623, a new pope, Pope Urban VIII seemed to be more liberally minded and he allowed Galileo to publish his great works on astronomy and supporting the works of Copernicus.
+The Church had already started to forbid Galileo’s teachings, especially anything that supported Copernicus.
+However, in 1623, a new pope, Pope Urban VIII seemed to be more liberally minded and he allowed Galileo to publish his great works on astronomy – supporting the ideas of Copernicus.

-However, after publication, elements within the Church sought to attack Galileo’s position.
-Thus, Galileo was arrested and imprisoned for several months.
+However, after publication, conservative elements within the Church sought to attack Galileo’s beliefs and writings.
+As a consequence, Galileo was arrested and imprisoned for several months.
 He was convicted of heresy and was forced to recant his beliefs.
 He spent the remaining years of his life under house arrest at Arceti.

 Galileo had three children.
 He was especially close to one of his daughters, Polissena; she took the name of Sister Maria Celeste and entered a convent near Arceti.